joshuar/go-hass-agent/docs/development/sensors.md

 ## Representing a sensor

-For sensor data to be registered and sent to Home Assistant, it needs to meet implement the `tracker.Sensor` interface.
+For sensor data to be registered and sent to Home Assistant, it needs to meet implement the `sensor.Sensor` interface.
 It should satisfy the following methods.

 ```go